- Session Fibre is an optical fibre service offering data, voice and content to customers.

 - The installation fee of the ONT varies per Network Provider.

 - The installation fee applies across month-month, 12 months and 24-month contract period.

 Upgrades and Migrations

-88.2.
-Session may in certain instances have specific migration rules for a particular package which restricts migrations.
-For Clarity: If the subscriber is on a promotion and received free services, that subscriber will not be able to migrate out of the promotion into another promotion.
+- Session may in certain instances have specific migration rules for a particular package that restricts migrations.
+For Clarity: If the subscriber is on promotion and received free services, that subscriber will not be able to migrate out of the promotion into another promotion.
 These rules will be listed for each applicable price plan where applicable.
-The subscriber is required to be familiar with these package specific rules for which they are signed up.
+The subscriber is required to be familiar with these package-specific rules for which they are signed up.

 - Upward and downward line speed migrations may attract a once-off fee as per the product catalogue available.

 - Upward and downward contract term migrations may attract a once-off service activation fee as per the product catalogue available